sabrinagear/notacontest/README.md

 # notacontest

-This is not a contest, but if it was a contest it would track our involvement at Lambda School
+This is not a contest, but if it was a contest it would NOT be located at www.teamfunbus.com